I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 A Suspect Is Identified

 Mullins was an odd job man who had done some work for Emsley.
-He went to police with a story of having seen Walter Emm, an Emsley rent collector, putting a parcel in a shed.
+He went to the police with a story of having seen Walter Emm, an Emsley rent collector, putting a parcel in a shed.
 When they opened the parcel, police found a cheque made out to Mrs. Emsley and four of her teaspoons.

-Gotcha thought police, only it was Mullins they thought was the chief suspect.
+Gotcha, thought police, only it was Mullins they thought was the chief suspect.
 A sharp-eye copper had noticed that the string that bound up the parcel was exactly the same as the string Mullins was using to tie his boots.

 To be on the safe side, police arrested both Mullins and Emms and searched their dwellings.
 In the Mullins home, they found a hammer, which they decided must be the murder weapon.
 Police also persuaded themselves that Mullins’s boot matched the bloody footprint found in the house.